MicrosoftDocs/Viva/Viva/insights/advanced/admin/prepare-org-data.md

 In addition, your analysts might need data about business outcomes.
 If so, you'll need to contact line-of-business owners who have access to data stores that contain this information.
 For example, this data might include:

-* Performance-review data for specific work groups
+* Performance-review data for specific work groups.
-* Employee engagement scores captured by HR outside of HR information systems
+* Employee engagement scores captured by HR outside of HR information systems.
-* Sales or other quota-attainment data that provide additional views into performance
+* Sales or other quota-attainment data that provide additional views into performance.
-* Employee survey data
+* Employee survey data.

 After you get this data, you'll need to structure it for successful processing after uploading it to the app.

 ## Structure the organizational data

 After you’ve identified what data to provide, you need to export it into the correct format for uploading it.
-To start with, the data must be in a UTF-8 encoded .csv file and contain at least the set of required attributes for the population, which can be in any order in the file.
-For more information about saving a file in UTF-8 format, see Solution.
+To start with, the data needs to be in a UTF-8 encoded .csv file and contain at least the set of required attributes for the population, which can be in any order in the file.

-The file name needs contain only alphanumeric characters (letters and numbers), with no spaces or special characters.
-For example, FileName2.csv.
+The file name needs contain only alphanumeric characters (letters and numbers), with no spaces or special characters—for example, FileName2.csv.

 ### Required attributes

-Supply the following attributes as column headers, exactly as written below, need be supplied exactly as written as column headers in the .csv upload.<!--, of which **PersonId** and **ManagerId** are not case sensitive, but **Organization** is.-->
+Supply the following attributes as column headers, exactly as written below, in the .csv upload.<!--, of which **PersonId** and **ManagerId** are not case sensitive, but **Organization** is.-->

 * **EffectiveDate**
     * Make sure the **EffectiveDate** column has values in all rows.
 If you don’t provide an **EffectiveDate** column in your upload, the date you uploaded the data becomes the default **EffectiveDate**.